bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 Do Something Intelligent, Partner.
 See Blame Transfer below.

 ### Blame Transfer
-Setting up your partner makes the final mistake.
+Setting up your partner to make the final mistake.

 ### Cuebid
 AN OVERLOADED TERM WHY DO WE CALL CONTROL BIDS CUEBIDS AS WELL